stefanG41/vps_setup/README.md

 curl -sL  https://raw.githubusercontent.com/stefanG41/vps_setup/master/vps_setup.sh | sudo -E bash

-A part what need to be done too is install the nginx-proxy
+A part what need to be done too is install the nginx-proxy, the script is install the docker container under the user 'docker' what was created on the setup script.

 curl -sL  https://raw.githubusercontent.com/stefanG41/vps_setup/master/nginx-proxy_setup.sh | sudo -E bash